shakyav/jenkins_docker/README.md

 - refer this doc https://docs.docker.com/compose/install/

-# create a docker container for jenkins with docker running inside jenkins container
+# Create a docker container for jenkins with docker running inside jenkins container

 - create the Docker file to spin up jenkins container with docker installed and blue ocean plugin